Xabaril/Esquio/docs/source/started/azuredevopstasks.rst

 Esquio rollout task
 ^^^^^^^^^^^^^^^^^^^
-This task allow us to set a :doc:`OnToggle <../toggles/esquio>` for a feature.
+This task allow us to enable a feature to everyone cleaning all the toggles.

 If you are creating your Azure Pipelines with *YAML* it is better to use the *YAML assistant* as it will allow you to use the datasources for the picklists.